jkbquabeck/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/DTR_Tutorial.md

 ![Step3](assets/Step3.png)

 Now the process is repeating itself.
-Alice performs a catalo request again and can now use the dataset IDs as a filter.
-Use the following API POST for this:
+Alice performs a catalog request again and can now use the dataset IDs as a filter.

+Action (Alice): Use the following API POST to receive Bob's catalog with the Dataset-ID as a filter:

 `POST /catalog/request with filter looking for Dataset-ID`

 A negotiation for the Submodel Server can now take place.
-You retrieve a token for this, which you get back in return if the negotiation is successful.
+Alice retrieves a token for this, which she gets back in return if the negotiation is successful.

 ![Step4](assets/Step4.png)

-The submodel server can now be accessed directly, which returns the actual data in response.
-Use the following API GET for this:
+The relevant endpoint on the submodel server can now be accessed directly, which returns the actual data in response.

+Action (Alice): Use the following API GET to receive the data:

 ![Step5](assets/Step5.png)